-Every summer we make it our mission to recognize 12 all-star students who exhibit hard work, dedication, and a commitment to using STEM to serve their school and community.
+Every summer, we make it our mission to recognize six all-star students who exhibit hard work, dedication and a commitment to using STEM to serve their school and community.
 Students are nominated by their teacher for their love of learning.
 The winners are then carefully selected by MDU Resources and Gateway to Science.
 Students in grades 1-12 attending North Dakota schools are eligible.

-In honor of their accomplishment, the Larks recognize each STEM All-Star during MDU Resources Group and Gateway to Science STEM Night on Saturday, August 7.
+In honor of their accomplishment, the Larks will recognize each STEM All-Star during MDU Resources Group and Gateway to Science STEM Night on Saturday, August 7.

 Each STEM All-Star receives the following:

-- Story in the Larks game day program
+- Recognition in in the Larks game day program

 - A Gateway to Science One-Year Student Membership

 The MDU Resources STEM Expo is a hands-on and educational opportunity for kids of all ages to learn, interact and participate in science, technology, engineering and math activities and demonstrations.

 The STEM Expo will take place at Bismarck Municipal Ballpark, Home of Dakota Community Bank and Trust Field on Saturday, August 7th.